Why We Do It

 - Eighty-five percent of youth in the juvenile justice system are functionally illiterate.

-“If we can reduce the dropout rate by helping kids improve their reading skills, lives will be transformed and our city will be positively changed,” says Jean Rundle, co-founder of Lead to Read.
+“If we can reduce the dropout rate by helping kids improve their reading skills, lives will be transformed and our city will be positively changed,” says Jean Rundle, co-founder of Lead to Read KC.

-Lead to Read KC is dedicated to improving the social, emotional and reading skills of children in high-need schools.
-Launched in 2011, through our traditional in-classroom program we connect 1,100 elementary students with volunteer Reading Mentors in more than 50 classrooms across the metropolitan area each week.
-In 2020, Lead to Read KC began offering a digital reading-based mentoring program to continue to serve students at a time of historic need.
+Lead to Read KC is dedicated to improving the social, emotional and reading skills of children attending high-need schools.
+Launched in 2011, Lead to Read KC has diversified our program to serve our students and community in new ways.
+Our program now has four key areas of focus: